 On Saturday and Sunday lunch breaks will be from 1-2 pm.
 There will be a half hour break during each morning and afternoon session.

 Join Zoom Meeting

 ‘Entering the Bodhisattva’s Way of Life’ by Shantideva, is one of the most famous of all Mahayana Buddhist texts.
 Practical, timeless, profound and even disturbing in places, within its verses can be found the entire Buddhist path to enlightenment based around the framework of the six perfections – generosity, ethics, patience, enthusiasm, meditation and wisdom.

-Andy has been teaching this text over a series of weekends and this visit will continue his teaching on the ninth chapter on emptiness, understanding how to see things as they really are, and how they appear.
+Andy has been teaching this text over a series of visits to Leeds and this online weekend will continue the teaching with the ninth chapter on emptiness – understanding how to see things as they really are, and how they appear.
 This course is suitable for those with a basic knowledge of Buddhism.